The Hyde Amendment and Coverage for Abortion Services

 Initially, the Hyde Amendment only affected funding for abortions under Medicaid, a state and federal health program for low-income individuals.
 Because it is reauthorized annually as an attachment to the appropriations bill for HHS, the Hyde Amendment’s reach also includes the Indian Health Service, Medicare, and the Children’s Health Insurance Program.
 In addition, language similar to that in the Hyde Amendment has been incorporated into a range of other federal programs that provide or pay for health services to women including: the military’s TRICARE program, federal prisons, the Peace Corps, and the Federal Employees Health Benefits Program.
 The Affordable Care Act (ACA) also included a provision that applied similar abortion coverage limitations to plans that are sold through the Marketplace for women who receive federal income-based subsidies to purchase private health insurance.

 Because Medicaid is jointly funded by the federal and state governments, states can choose to pay for abortions under Medicaid in other instances, but must use their own revenues, and not federal funds, to cover the service.
-Currently, 17 states have a policy directing the use of their own funds to pay for abortions for low-income women insured by Medicaid beyond the Hyde limitations, 11 of which provide coverage as the result of a court order (Figure 1).2 Still, the state Medicaid programs in Arizona and Illinois do not pay for abortions outside of circumstances permitted by Hyde despite court orders directing them to do so.
+Currently, 17 states have a policy directing the use of their own funds to pay for abortions for low-income women insured by Medicaid beyond the Hyde limitations, 12 of which provide coverage as the result of a court order (Figure 1).2 Still, the state Medicaid program in Arizona does not pay for abortions outside of circumstances permitted by Hyde despite court orders directing it to do so.
+Illinois had also not been complying with their court order to pay for non-Hyde abortions; however, the state enacted a law in September 2017 that expanded Medicaid and state employee insurance coverage to abortion, the first state to do so in decades.

 What is the Hyde Amendment’s impact on women on Medicaid?